JNPLZ/JNPLZ/README.md

 I’m Jennifer Pelz, senior software developer based in Karlsruhe, Germany.
 I have a masters degree in computer science and media and have been working in eCommerce for several years.
 I work in a hierarchy-free self organizing company.

+## 👾 Programmer

+With a similar game mode as the wonderful 'Wordle' or 'Globle', I made my own geo guessing game '[Capitle](https://thmbln.github.io/capitle/)', in which you can challenge your geography knowledge.
+I'm constantly working on new features and improvements.
+[Repository](https://github.com/THMBLN/capitle)

 ## 🗣 Speaker

 I’m a conference speaker and like to talk about software development, micro frontends, distributed systems, software achitecture, agile transformation, and self organization.

+- 14.12.2022 IT-Tage 2022 "Microfrontends angewandt – Architektur und Techniken im Fallbeispiel" [Link](https://www.ittage.informatik-aktuell.de/programm/2022/microfrontends-angewandt-architektur-und-techniken-im-fallbeispiel.html)

 - 19./20.01.2022 Agile-Tage 2022: "Chancen & Grenzen der Selbstorganisation" [Link](https://www.ittage.informatik-aktuell.de/programm/365-2022/chancen-grenzen-der-selbstorganisation.html)
 - 09.12.2021 IT-Tage 2021: "Microfrontends – Konzept, Umsetzung und Anwendung in großen IT-Projekten" [Link](https://www.ittage.informatik-aktuell.de/programm/2021/microfrontends-konzept-umsetzung-und-anwendung-in-grossen-it-projekten.html)